willfinnigan/RetroBioCat-2/docs/starting_materials.md

 An abstract base class exists for starting material evaluators, which defines the expected methods.

 A custom evaluator can therefore be created by subclassing this interface, and utilised in the same way as the default evaluator.

+For example a custom evaluator could be passed into the MCTS.

 ```
 class StartingMaterialEvaluatorInterface(ABC):